 The An-225 is the world's biggest aircraft by far.
 Since it is a specialized machine, it is unlikely that there would have been reason to build it in large numbers in the best of circumstances.
 Given that the introduction of the big cargolifter coincided with the last days of the Soviet Union, it is not surprising that only two were built.

 However, since the An-124 has proven profitable in the commercial heavy-lift market, the An-225 is now being offered for the same work.
-The Antonov bureau has refurbished one of the An-225s for commercial operations, including transport of bulky cargoes and possibly air launch of space boosters.
+The Antonov bureau refurbished one of the An-225s for commercial operations, including transport of bulky cargoes and possibly air launch of space boosters.
 The update program involved the addition of modern navigation and communication avionics, a collision avoidance system, and modifications to reduce the noise signature of the aircraft.
 First flight of the modified An-225 was on 7 May 2001.

-Along with the modest improvements to the An-124 being considered for new production of the aircraft, the Antonov organization is also investigating a more ambitious cargolifter, an improved hybrid of the An-124 and An-225 called the "An-124-300".
+Along with the modest improvements to the An-124 being considered for new production of the aircraft, the Antonov organization has also investigating a more ambitious cargolifter, an improved hybrid of the An-124 and An-225 called the "An-124-300".
 It would feature the fuselage of the An-124 and the extended wing of the An-225, kitted up with modern avionics and engines.
 Since more powerful engines are now available, only four would be needed instead of six.
 The cargo floor would be extended and a palletized loading system would be installed.
 It would have a maximum range of 11,500 kilometers (7,145 miles) with a 100 tonne (110 ton) cargo.
 Development costs were cited as less than a billion USD.BACK_TO_TOP

-* Much to my surprise, I saw an An-124 in the late 1990s while I was flying to Florida at a Houston stopover.
+* Much to my surprise, I saw an An-124 in the late 1990s while I was flying to Florida, making a Houston stopover.
 I saw this huge aircraft sitting alongside the runway and thought: "What the HELL is that monster?"
 As it turned out, apparently the Russians had a regular arrangement with some Texas oil companies and used the An-124 to transfer oil drilling gear to the various former-Soviet Central Asian republics.
 I had to admit the thing was impressive.